How Black Holes Work

 Advertisement

 For example, in the core of galaxy NGC 4261, there is a brown, spiral-shaped disk that is rotating.
-The disk is about the size of our solar system, but weighs 1.2 billion times as much as the sun.
+The disk is about the size of our solar system, but its mass is much greater than the mass of the sun.
 Such a huge mass for a disk might indicate that a black hole is present within the disk.

 Gravity Lens